-We’ll start with the ugly: my face after I’ve been crying for an hour or so.
-Just a disclaimer, commuting wouldn’t make a normal person cry (probably).
+Starting with the ugly: my face after I’ve been crying for an hour or so.
+Just a disclaimer: commuting won’t make a normal person cry (probably).
 But I, being of an anxious disposition, didn’t much like the initial upheaval.
 I hated everything about commuting to begin with: the cost, the time, the “isolation,” the potential detrimental effect it could perhaps-maybe-possibly have on my study.
 But again, the change would never have been seamless (me being me).
-So commuting wouldn’t have been all that ugly if I’d just pulled myself together (real talk).
+So commuting wouldn’t have been all that ugly if I’d just pulled myself together.

 Though, you should know, there is the bad.
 And I’m being entirely pragmatic here.
 Cost, time, inconvenience, missing out on that elusive and oh-so-necessary “student experience”, and the dreaded rail replacement bus.
-You’ll have to deal with all of this shit at some point or another.
+You’ll have to deal with all of this at some point or another.
 You need to decide, from the word go, what it is you want out of university.
 I’m hoping you want a degree—that’s the minimum.
 But what else do you want?
-Do you want to be president of three societies and social sec of five more?
+Do you want to be president of three societies?
 Do you want to party every weekend and sleep until the evening?
 These things matter because, chances are, commuting is going to take up a lot of your time and energy.
-And, unless you’re really skilled at juggling multiple extra-curriculars and your train service is really really good (hint: they never are), you will struggle.
+And, unless you’re really skilled at juggling multiple extra-curriculars (I’m not) and your train service is really really good (they never are), you will struggle.
 That’s not to say that you can’t get involved, a few choice societies and the occasional party, you’ll just need to be a bit more committed.
 And that goes for your degree too.
-There’s no rolling out of bed at eleven with some unnamed sticky substance in your hair.
-You need to get up and go, and I mean go.
+There’s no rolling out of bed at eleven with VK in your hair.
+You need to get up and go.
 Being a commuter is no excuse for poor attendance and punctuality.
 You can expect long days, early mornings, and a crowded five o’clock bus.
-You’ll need the ugliest bag ever; because we all know that only the ugliest bags can carry a laptop, four novels, a flask, folders, a pad of paper, a water bottle, lunch (the list goes on).
+You’ll need the ugliest bag ever; because we all know that only the ugliest bags can carry your shit: a laptop, four novels, a flask, folders, a pad of paper, a water bottle, lunch (the list goes on).

 I’m also much happier.
-I have a wonderful life-degree balance which I found weighted very much towards the latter in the second semester of first year (and it drove me half mad—ask my flatmate).
-My social life is different, but not half bad.
+I have a wonderful life-degree balance which I found weighted towards the latter in the second semester of first year (and it drove me half mad—ask my flatmate).
+My social life is different, but not bad.
 I don’t “club,” but I can’t say I ever really did.
-I visit houses, have a lot of lunches, dinners, and sleepovers.
+I visit houses, have a lot of lunches, dinners and sleepovers.
 Which suits me just fine.
 I spend an inordinate amount of time in the library, and as might be expected, on the train.
 I am therefore usually ahead (because what can you do on a train when your data keeps dropping out anyway?).
 And my grades aren’t too shabby, thank you very much.